But it sure is a lot to me!

 She threw me a curious look and remained still for a moment.
 A phone resided next to her, a few inches from her anxious fingertips.
 She tapped along the countertop, her slight movements drawing more erratic by the second.
 The woman peered up at me, and I stared right back at her.
 As she started to reach for the phone, she pivoted around and grabbed the top left key from a pegboard behind her.
 “You’ll need to write yourself in,” she said before she slid a clipboard of forms in front of me.

 Back then, time eluded me.
 I might’ve stayed in the room for a few days, although it felt like months.
 From time to time, I clicked on the television to see if I needed to find a new hideout, but there was one time when the evening news surprised me with a different sort of newscast.
 On the screen, a woman so starved she might as well been a zombie reported the tale of a new cult hero.
 A video package displayed dozens of people boasting hats, shirts, and lunchboxes with my face.
-Not only did the merchandise depict an unauthorized interpretation of me, but it my hand was a shotgun pointed at a mob of poorly sketched zombies.
+Not only did the merchandise depict an unauthorized interpretation of me, but in my hand was a shotgun pointed at a mob of poorly sketched zombies.
 The videos of my fans cut short when the reporter pressed on her earpiece and said, “We’re now going live to the hotel, where our ‘cult hero’ was last seen checking in.
 Breaking news, folks: I’ve just received word that police are now in search—”

 I slammed my thumb on the power button of the TV remote controller and bolted for the window.
 The window wouldn’t give as I tried to lift it open, so I grabbed the nearby end table and shattered through the glass no sooner than the police plowed through the door of my room.

 Down below, reporters and a swarm of fans with my t-shirts all screamed up at me.
 There was a way out, for sure.
-I could’ve escaped through a set of emergency ladders around the hotel, but I hesitated at the sight of at least three hundred people cheering me on.
+I could’ve escaped through a set of emergency ladders around the hotel, but I hesitated at the sight of at least 300 people cheering me on.
 Didn’t they get it?
 I guessed there were a lot of people who didn’t get it back then.
 Now I had to choose between escape and perpetuating the very thing I detested.
 It was either that or I’d have to succumb to the officers’ efforts to arrest me and go to jail as a wife-beater.
 One more glance at all the zombies below on the streets and I decided to do what was right.
 The right thing was not the rage back then.
 Arms straight out in front of me, I dropped to my knees and said to the police officers, “Please."

 By nature, literature has always remained somewhat conservative.
 I don't mean this in any political way, and I don't mean the content is too PG (I think that wave is almost over).
 When I say literature is a bit too conservative, I mean the concept of a book or publication.
 Literature has always been slow to react, as we saw with the Big 6's hesitance towards eBooks.
 And even though we're somewhere in the transition from print to digital, I don't think the eBook will ever save literature, so to speak.
 I've come up with 3 ideas for literature to save itself, or otherwise it might contribute to it's own death.